-- 2 Save the file as example.mac. - 3 In PowerMILL, Run the Macro.
+- 2 Save the file as example.mac. - 3 In PowerMill, Run the Macro.
 The command windows displays the same as before:

-'''

-PowerMILL >

-PowerMILL >
+PowerMill >

-Select File >10 green bottles sitting on the wall
+PowerMill > Running Macro:- ./example.mac

 10 green bottles sitting on the wall

+10 green bottles sitting on the wall

-If 1 green bottle should accidentally fall
+And if 1 green bottle should accidentally fall

 There will be 9 green bottles sitting on the wall

-PowerMILL >
+PowerMill >

-'''